Badgerdox/BadgerdoxMixerFAQ/Commands.md

 # Twitch & Discord Commands
-## Perks and commands added all the time!
+## Perks and commands added all the time.

 ### Become a regular at 1000 points!